iconindicators/appindicators/README.md

 ## Convert this Document from MD to HTML

-In a terminal at development root:
+In a terminal at the source tree root:

  ```
-    venv=venv_development && \
+    venv=venv_build && \
     if [ ! -d ${venv} ]; then python3 -m venv ${venv}; fi && \
     . ${venv}/bin/activate && \
     python3 -m pip install readme_renderer[md] && \